• Skip to primary navigation

 Consider taking an aptitude exam.

 For instance, employers do benefit from aptitude testing during the employment process.
-They use them to assess the candidates’ innate ability.
+They use them to assess the candidates’ innate abilities.

 You can adopt that method as it can help you figure out what you’re good at.